GillesArcas/galerie/README.md

 A record is made of:

-* a mandatory date field,
+* an optional date field,
 * a text field,
 * a media field,
 * a record separator.

 ## Date field

-The date field is mandatory and must appear alone in the first line of the record.
-It mus respect the following format:
+The date field is optional.
+When present, it must appear alone in the first line of the record.
+It must respect the following format:

 [yyyy/mm/dd] (for instance [2020/02/07])

-If the date is absent, a reading error is launched.
-An error is also launched if the dates are not ordered.
+An error is launched if the dates are not ordered.
 Two different records may have the same date.

 The date field is ignored by the export functions.
-However, it is required to associate the medias from some directory to each record.
+However, it is required to associate the medias from the `--sourcedir` directory to each record.
+Images are associated to the first record with a given date.

 ## Text field